BHFDSC/documentation/docs/dataset_insights/dataset_insights.md

 # Dataset Insights

-The dataset insights aim to help you understand a dataset, including its limitations and how it was compiled.
+The dataset insight pages aim to help you understand individual datasets, including their limitations and how they were compiled.